‘Bachelor in Paradise’ Stars Nicole Lopez-Alvar & Clay Harbor Reveal Their Hot Seat Was Cut From Reunion

 Bachelor in Paradise stars Nicole Lopez-Alvar and Clay Harbor had one of the most shocking breakups in the history of the ABC dating show.
-So why was there reunion at the After the Final Rose finale taping not shown on the air?
+So why was their reunion at the After the Final Rose finale taping not shown on the air?

 Fans were waiting to see Nicole reunite with Clay after they ended their relationship at the usual proposal site in Mexico on the Bachelor in Paradise finale.
 After Nicole professed her love for Clay, he said he was just “starting” to fall in love with her and needed more time.
 The Miami beauty ended up leaving Paradise without a rose or a ring as she declared she deserved a love so deep that the ocean would be jealous of it.

-The After the Final Rose reunion episode taped two months later featured updates on other couples such as Hannah Godwin and Dylan Barbour and Katie Morton and Chris Bukowski, as The Inquisitr reported.
+The After the Final Rose reunion episode taped two months later featured updates on other couples such as Hannah Godwin and Dylan Barbour, and Katie Morton and Chris Bukowski, as The Inquisitr reported.
 But Nicole and Clay, the most highly anticipated update, were noticeably absent from the taping.

 But it turns out they were actually both there and their hot seat was just cut.